gasparl/expapp/README.md

 - Comment your the added code/functionalities thoroughly (keeping in mind that this is part of a tutorial);
 - Test the entire app diligently to make sure that everything (still) works as it should.

+#### Decision making

+To choose what constitutes best practice, or at least good practice, to be implemented in the template (and/or noted in the open-source tutorial), the most important factor is empirical evidence from peer-reviewed research papers.
+In case of no empirical evidence, relevant web standard specifications (via [MDN](https://developer.mozilla.org/) and/or [W3C](https://www.w3.org/)) may be accepted (unless there is evidence against the contrary, e.g., due to failing sanity checks or known bugs).
+In case none of these are applicable, the issue should be discussed openly (under a corresponding GitHub issue), with the aim of reaching consensus.
+If no consensus can be reached, the final decision is made by the project [maintainer](https://gasparl.github.io/).

 ### License

 The scripts in this repository are under the open-source [BSD 2-Clause License](https://github.com/gasparl/expapp/blob/master/LICENSE.md).
 The current video clips are from [Pixabay](https://pixabay.com/) and are free to reuse under [their terms](https://pixabay.com/service/license/).
 The current sample sound clips are from [Sample Focus](https://samplefocus.com/) and are free to reuse under [their terms](https://samplefocus.com/license).